otrack/cloud-computing-infrastructures/README.md

 Finally, by employing cloud services, companies can scale up and down on an as-needed basis, paying only for what they actually use.
 For all these benefits, cloud computing is of pivotal importance today in modern software applications, and as an economical area, it displays a double-digit growth rate per annum for a decade.

+#### Content.

-This course studies in detail the infrastructures that support the Cloud.
+The course studies in detail the key infrastructures that support the cloud.
-We first examine the principles of resources virtualization and how to deploy and orchestrate clusters of virtual machines and containers.
+It first examines the principles of resources virtualization and how to deploy and orchestrate clusters of virtual machines and containers.
-In a second part, we review some fundamentals of large-scale distributed systems.
+In a second part, it reviews the fundamentals of large-scale distributed systems.
 These ideas are then applied in a third part to the construction of modern distributed data stores.
-Such stores run on commodity servers and are able to deliver the massive performance needed by cloud services.
+These stores run on commodity servers and are able to deliver the massive performance needed by cloud services.

-We study key notions such as data consistency, data distribution, replication and indexing, and we learn how to think for scalability and fault-tolerance, two fundamentals requirements of modern distributed applications.
+In this course, students learn key notions such as data consistency, data distribution and replication, data indexing, and learn how to think about scalability and fault-tolerance, two fundamentals requirements for modern distributed applications.

+The course is given in the curriculum of [Télécom SudParis](https://www.telecom-sudparis.eu/) as well as part of the [Parallel and Distributed Systems](https://cs.ip-paris.fr/courses/tracks/pds/?page=main) (PDS) Master at [Institut Polytechnique de Paris](https://www.ip-paris.fr/).

 #### List of lectures.